 Notable Days for Grey-faced Buzzards and Chinese Goshawks in Spring 2022

-This spring has been productive for Grey-faced Buzzards and Chinese Goshawks passing Hong Kong.
+Spring 2022 was productive for Grey-faced Buzzards and Chinese Goshawks passing Hong Kong.
 This is partly because there have been relatively high numbers of days with easterlies prevailing over the South China Sea; also as there has been more effort than usual in watching for them (partly, with Covid restrictions, can’t readily go off on birding trips outside Hong Kong; and interesting to try something locally that’s “off the beaten track” birding-wise).

 Notable days include: